Bifurcation values and monodromy of mixed polynomials: Bifurcation values of Newton non-degenerate mixed polynomials

-In the setting of holomorphic polynomials (i.e. polynomial in the variables $\bz$ only), similar objects have been studied by Broughton \cite{Br2}.
+In the setting of holomorphic polynomials, similar objects were studied by Broughton \cite{Br2}.
 He proved for instance that if $f$ is a complex polynomial with Newton non-degenerate and convenient polyhedron $\Gamma^+(f)$, then $S(f) = \emptyset$.
-Later, N\'emethi and Zaharia \cite{NZ1} dropped the conveniency condition, defined the set $\mathfrak{B}$ of ``bad faces'' of $\overline{\supp f}$ and proved the following result.
+Later, N\'emethi and Zaharia \cite{NZ1} dropped the convenience condition, defined the set $\mathfrak{B}$ of ``bad faces'' of $\overline{\supp f}$ and proved the result quoted in \S \ref{s:intro}.